-The American Civil Liberties Union supports SB 584, which would establish a system of public financing of campaigns for certain candidates for the General Assembly.
-Public financing would make public officials more accountable to voters in general and less beholden to the often-narrow economic interests of a few big contributors.
-It would also allow public officials to do their jobs instead of raising money.
+The ACLU of Maryland supports SB 374 and SB 375, both which would allow for the public financing of campaigns.
+Public financing would make public officials more accountable to voters in general and less beholden to the oftennarrow economic interests of a few big contributors.
+It would also allow public officials to spend more time doing their jobs instead of raising money.

-The ACLU believes that the election of public officials is an essential aspect of a free society and the integrity of the electoral process is a principal civil liberties concern.
-At the same time, however, ACLU is concerned that election campaign reforms are sometimes achieved by means that sacrifice other civil liberties values, especially freedom of expression and rights of association.
+The ACLU of Maryland believes that the election of public officials is an essential aspect of a free society and the integrity of the electoral process is a chief civil liberties concern.
+At the same time, however, the ACLU of Maryland is concerned that election campaign reforms are sometimes achieved by means that sacrifice other civil liberties values, especially freedom of expression and rights of association.

-Although free speech principles require opposition to limitations on expenditures and contributions, the current system of private campaign financing does cause disparities in the ability of different groups and individuals to communicate their views about politics and government.
+Private campaign financing does cause disparities in the ability of different groups and individuals to communicate their views about politics and government.
 Such imbalances tend to frustrate the goal of full political participation by all citizens and raise concerns about the greater influence that some individuals and groups have on political processes.
 The appropriate civil liberties response is to expand, not limit, the resources available for political advocacy.